rick111111/AzureSignin/README.md

 5. Trouble Shooting
     - When failed to load binaries, check the fusionlog in exception
     - On CryptographicException of message "Keyset does not exist", try run the app as admin, it might because non-admin app not able to load private key from local machine

+	AppAuthenticationNuget -- Sign in with AppAuthentication 1.1 AppAuthenticationOldNuget -- Sign in with AppAuthentication 0.2 to avoid binary confict with Fluent library AzureSignin -- Sign in with AppAuthentication 1.1, and call REST API directly without Fluent ResourceManager -- Fluent only, sign in with cert.pfx file